CiwPython/Ciw/docs/Features/distributions.rst

 The Deterministic Distribution
 ------------------------------

-The deterministic distribution is non-stachastic, and produces the same service time repeatedly.
+The deterministic distribution is non-stochastic, and produces the same service time repeatedly.
 In the parameters dictionary, write a deterministic distribution that repeatedly gives a value of `18.2` as follows::

     ['Deterministic', 18.2]